 The term "relative risk" is taken to include direct estimates of the relative risks from prospective studies, and indirect estimates (odds ratios) from case-control studies.
 Relative risk estimates and 95% confidence limits in Tables 1 to 4 are adjusted for covariates if adjusted data are available, and otherwise are unadjusted.
 Where, for some studies, the source publication provides more than one adjusted estimate, the data that are normally presented are those adjusted for most covariates.
-Where studies present appropriate data on numbers of cases and controls (or populations at risk) unadjusted relative risks and 95% confidence limits are calculated, or checked, using the CIA program described by Morris and Gardner.7
+Where studies present appropriate data on numbers of cases and controls (or populations at risk) unadjusted relative risks and 95% confidence limits are calculated, or checked, using the CIA program described by Morris and Gardner.

 Some studies reported adjusted relative risks and confidence intervals only by level of the exposure of interest.
-These adjusted risks and intervals were used to estimate corresponding "effective numbers" of cases and controls (or subjects at risk) at each level, which could then be combined to allow estimation of risks and intervals for overall exposure.1
+These adjusted risks and intervals were used to estimate corresponding "effective numbers" of cases and controls (or subjects at risk) at each level, which could then be combined to allow estimation of risks and intervals for overall exposure.9

 The relative risks and 95% confidence limits are plotted graphically in the figures.
-In the figures the points indicate the relative risk estimates, with the confidence limits indicated by the error bars.
-The width of the error bars is proportional to the inverse of the variance of the relative risk estimate, which is closely related to the number of lung cancers studied.
-By this means of presentation, large studies, which contribute more to the overall evidence, are seen more clearly than small studies.
+In the figures, each study is represented by a square and a horizontal line.
+The square indicates both the value of the relative risk estimate (by its position) and the size of the study (by the area of the square, which is proportional to the inverse of the variance of the relative risk estimate, and is thus closely related to the number of lung cancers studied).
+The horizontal line indicates the confidence limits.
+By this means of presentation, large studies, which contribute more to the overall evidence, have more visual impact than small studies.
+The result of random-effects meta-analysis of the studies is represented at the bottom of the figure by use of a diamond, the centre of the diamond representing the relative risk and the width of the diamond representing the confidence interval.

-The tables and figures are based on results from a total of 67 studies.
+The tables and figures are based on results from a total of 80 studies.
 An appendix explains why results from certain other publications, which might have been thought to cite relevant data, are not included in the tables and figures.

 Meta-analyses of these data are available.
-8-10
+10-12